yPhil-gh/microlabel/README.md

 ### Features
 - Baseless : Just drop your correctly tagged music files in the MUSIC dir
-    - and Microlabel will build one index page
+    - and µlabel will build one index page
     - and one page per album
 - Easy link sharing : Copy / paste the link, and the file will [play on click](http://tinyurl.com/k4vkzcp)
 - Nice URLs